 The next step is to edit your .htaccess file under the demosite directory.
 Copy the following code under the existing rules of your .htaccess file

 AuthName "message_text" AuthType Basic AuthUserFile /path_to_the_site/.htpasswd require valid-user

 Here you will need to change two things. the message_text portion with the message you want to display when the username and password are asked.
-Next change is for the portion path_to_the_site.
-Here you will need to enter the correct path of your sites directory.
+The next change is for the portion path_to_the_site.
+Here you will need to enter the correct path of your site’s directory.
 The important thing to remember here, you will need to enter the path starting from the server root.
-For example, you are running on a centOS installation on your VPS and the site’s directory is on home/user/public_html/domain/demosite/ then you will need to change the line to this
+For example, you are running on a CentOS installation on your VPS and the site’s directory is on home/user/public_html/domain/demosite/ then you will need to change the line to this

 Now, just save the file and try loading the site on your browser.
 You should see the browser asking for a username and password.